massdo/repomix-runner/README.md

 - `Repomix Run` to run repomix on the root folder of your project
 - `Repomix Run On Open Files` to run repomix on the open files
+- `Repomix Run On Selection` to run repomix on the selected files or directories
+- `Repomix Run Bundle` to select a bundle to run
+- `Repomix Manage Bundles` to edit or delete your bundles
 - `Repomix Settings` for a quick access to the settings
 - `Repomix Output` to open the repomix output channel